huahaichuan/register-node/README.md

 # register-node
-a register demo by node
+a register demo by Node Express MongoDB

 ``` bash
 # clone project from github to your computer